gamebooster/soundboard/README.md

 ### install

-1. `cargo install soundboard`
+1. use compiled release package from https://github.com/gamebooster/soundboard/releases/ or `cargo install soundboard` (compile time is a coffee break)
 2. create soundboard config directory with soundboards (see below for example config)
+3. provide virtual microphone (instructions below)
-3. (optional) copy `web` directory in soundboard config directory for webui
+4. (optional) copy `web` directory in soundboard config directory for webui

 ## default usage